M1ck4/BinauralLab.py/README.md

      * Deepen meditation, intention setting, and relaxation

    * **Technical note:**
-     The recorded tone is an estimate — microphones and ambient noise can distort precision.
+     The recorded tone is an estimate, microphones and ambient noise can distort precision.
 This is not about mathematical exactness, but about discovering a *felt sense of alignment*.
 Trust your body’s feedback over numerical values.

    * Once you've found a satisfying tone, press **⭐ Mark Tone** to save it.
 The frequency is stored and will appear in the Binaural Lab as a preset titled **“Personal Resonance #...”** so you can use it as the base carrier for any session.

-   This tool is a fusion of **somatic exploration**, **frequency attunement**, and **DIY neuroacoustics** — helping you bridge mind and body through a tone uniquely yours.
+   This tool is a fusion of **somatic exploration**, **frequency attunement**, and **DIY neuroacoustics**, helping you bridge mind and body through a tone uniquely yours.

 8. **Affirmation Loop**